syncfusion-content/javascript-docs/js/Schedule/data-binding.md

 ## WebAPI Binding

-The Schedule appointment data can also be bound through the Web API services.
-It is a programmatic interface to define the request and response messages system that is mostly exposed in **JSON** or **XML**.
+The Schedule appointment data can be bound through the Web API service and it is a programmatic interface to define the request and response messages system that is mostly exposed in **JSON** or **XML**.

 {% highlight html %}